microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraAdministrativeUnit.md

 ### -MembershipRuleProcessingState

 Controls if the dynamic membership rule is active.
 Set to `On` to enable it or `Paused` to stop updates.
-This is an optional parameter.
+This parameter is optional.

 ```yaml
 Type: System.String